lizardfs/documentation/source/adminguide/troubleshooting.rst

   * network performance to clients

 * Check your license files for the correct name and location
 * Check your log files for errors.
-Lizardfs is very talkative and reports a lot.
+LizardFS is very talkative and reports a lot.

 Check the speed of your network interface
 -----------------------------------------

-Verifying what your network interface is set to is pretty simple on linux, you can just use the *ethtool* program to tell you what your interface is actually set to::
+Verifying what your network interface is set to is pretty simple on Linux, you can just use the *ethtool* program to tell you what your interface is actually set to::